GeordieP/tntp/README.md

 Run `yarn build` or `npm run build` to have Parcel generate a build in production mode.
 Like run, this will write its output files (including the `static/` directory) to `dist/`.

+As part of the build process, a .zip file is generated inside `dist/`.
+It will be named `tntp_VERSION.zip`, and is ready for uploading to browser extension stores.

 ##### Load Extension

 *NOTE:* These instructions are just for development.
 Check the 'Install' section above for directions on installing an official release.